 Josh studied at Winthrop University where he earned a Bachelor of Music Performance in 1998 and a Master of Music Performance in 2001.
 He is currently pursuing a Master of Arts in Teaching degree at Winthrop and an arranging certificate from Berklee School of Music.

 He and his wife, Michelle, live in Fort Mill, SC with their daughter.
-This is Mr. Walker's second season as a JYO coach.
+This is Mr. Walker's third season as a JYO coach.